yuqiii-wang/KnowledgeNotes/languages/java/others.md

 # Java miscellaneous knowledge

+### J2EE vs Java

+Core java is a programming language used to develop general java application whereas J2ee is a computing platform which consists of core java with a powerful set of libraries.

+J2EE applications are run on reference runtimes, that can be microservices or application servers,

 ### TLD

 Tag Library Descriptor Files (TLD) refer to an XML document containing data about a whole library as well as about the tags the library contains.